A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \subsubsection{Adding water}

 To add the water molecules to the silica, we will employ the Monte Carlo method in the grand canonical ensemble (GCMC).
-In short, the system is placed into contact with a virtual reservoir of a given chemical potential $\mu$, and multiple attempts to insert water molecules at random positions are made.
-Each attempt is either accepted or rejected based on energy considerations.
+In short, the system is placed into contact with a virtual reservoir containing pure water at a given thermodynamic state, and multiple attempts to insert water molecules at random positions are made.
+In the grand canonical ensemble, each attempt is either accepted or rejected based on internal energy and chemical potential, $\mu$ considerations.
 For further details, please refer to classical textbooks like Ref.~\citenum{frenkel2023understanding}.